bpmn-io/form-js/README.md

 ## Usage

-This library exports a form viewer for viewing and submitting forms.
+This library exports a form viewer.

-### View and Submit a Form
+### Display a Form

-Display a form based on a [form schema](./docs/FORM_DEFINITION.md) and existing data:
+Renders a form based on our [form schema](./docs/FORM_DEFINITION.md) and existing data:

 ```javascript
 import { createForm } from '@bpmn-io/form-js';